 Ibushi: That would be great.

 Kenny: I thought, that sounds like Canada when he said snow match.
-I often played wrestling in the snow as a kid.
+I often play-wrestled in the snow as a kid.
 That sounds good to me.
 I have more techniques now too as a proper wrestler.
 I’m really curious what would happen if the guys who have those top-level moves were to fight in the snow.

 Do you have any other plans?

 Ibushi: I want to fight in the New Japan office, or on a train.